 Ken Malansky is a law student attending a class being taught by Perry Mason.
 When a friend tells him that his girlfriend was assaulted by a fellow student, Ken rushes to the university's ...
 See full summary »

-Rich business man Mr Gordon has many enemies and a family that wouldn't miss him if he dropped dead.
-Someone hires a hitman to kill him and it is carried out in such a way to frame Gordon's secretary Della Street.
-When Della is accused of the murder, Perry mason resigns his position as judge to defend her and employs the son of his old colleague, Paul Drake, the act as private investigator on the case.Written by
+Wealthy businessman Mr. Gordon has many enemies and a family that wouldn't miss him if he dropped dead.
+Someone hires a hitman to kill him and carry it out in a way that frames Gordon's secretary, Della Street.
+When she's accused of the murder, Perry Mason resigns his position as judge to defend her, employing the son of his old colleague, Paul Drake, to act as private investigator on the case.Written by

 bob the moo

 Since William Talman, who played the game but always losing ADA in the original series died in 1966, a new ADA was needed for the first of 26 TV movies, and they settled on a woman.
 While only Raymond Burr and Barbara Hale survive from the original cast, you know as soon as Fred Steiner's memorable theme begins that Perry's client faces an unsinkable case, and that Perry will sink it.